Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Method

-In meta learning approaches for few-shot classification, an embedding network is used to map the training samples to an embedding space, $g(\mathbf{x})=\tilde{\mathbf{x}}$, where $\tilde{\mathbf{x}}$ is the embedding vector of the input $\mathbf{x}$.
-Similarly, here we also migrate the idea to 3d representation, $g(\mathbf{x}|\mathbf{I})=\tilde{\mathbf{x}}$, where the embedding network is also conditioned on the task input $\mathbf{I}$.
-It is equivalent to considering the whole training set of a task in few-shot learning.
-This setting can also be found in meta-learning \citep{achille2019task2vec} while most algorithms do not do this.
-To avoid clutter, we omit the tilde sign of the point embedding $\tilde{\mathbf{x}}$ as $\mathbf{x}$ in later sections.
+\paragraph{Point Embedding.} In meta learning approaches for few-shot classification, an embedding network is used to map the training samples to an embedding space, $g(\mathbf{x})=\mathbf{e}$, where $\mathbf{e}$ is the embedding vector of the input $\mathbf{x}$.
+We also migrate the idea to 3d shape representations, $g(\mathbf{x}|\mathbf{I})=\mathbf{e}$, where the embedding network is also conditioned on the task input $\mathbf{I}$.

+In later sections, we use $\mathbf{e}_i$ and $\mathbf{e}$ to denote the embeddings of point $\mathbf{x}_i$ and $\mathbf{x}$, respectively.
+In addition to the objective Eq~\eqref{eq:main}, we add a regularizer,

+where $w$ is the weight for the regularizer.
+There are multiple solutions for the Embedding Network, thus we want to use the regularizer to shrink potential solutions, which is to find a similar embedding space to the original one.
+The $w$ is set to $0.01$ in all experiments if not specified.